Curriculum Guide · Courses

 Prerequisite: This course is open only to second and third year Global Law Scholars.

 This course is offered on a mandatory pass/fail basis.
 This course does not count toward your seven credit pass/fail limit.
-This class will meet for seven sessions in Spring 2014.
+This class will meet for seven sessions in spring semester.
 Dates to be announced.